HB 433, Veterinarian Continuing Ed for Neutering Services, is a home run for Ohio!

 Please PM me, Beth Sheehan, with your e-mail address to be placed on the “Animal Action Alerts!” list.
 I provide a sample script and contact information.
 Your call should take about 5 minutes.

-2. HB 263 – “Pups on the Patio”, aims to allow dogs on outdoor patios of restaurants
+4. HB 263 – “Dining with Dogs”, allows dogs on outdoor patios of restaurants

 sponsor – Rep Laura Lanese (R)

-- Restaurant owner must agree.
+Restaurant owner must agree.
+Waiters cannot intentionally touch dogs.
+Each dog plate must be single use.
 Patio must have its separate entrance.
 Dogs are not permitted on the chairs or tables.
 Dog clean-up bags will be available.

 sponsor – Rep Laura Lanese (R)